Sorel Tofino II women's boots review

 Despite my gushing, these boots aren’t perfect for every situation.

-I don’t think these are your best choice for winter sports, for example, snowboarding or skiing.
-Nor are they an appropriate choice for extreme long distance winter hiking.
-I’ve never noticed snow sneaking into my Sorels, but I wouldn’t effectively bet my life (or just, you know, my toes) on them by risking frostbite on a 12-mile snow hike.
+These are probably not your best choice for hardcore winter sports like extreme winter hiking—not that I’d know.
+I’ve never noticed snow sneaking into my Sorels, but I wouldn’t effectively bet my life (or just, you know, my toes) on them by risking frostbite climbing a mountain.

-On that note, I wouldn’t recommend them in a freezing downpour (though, really, what does one wear in a freezing downpour?
-Ugh).
-I think the fleece lining, while again its never given me an issue, would be pushed to its limit.
+On that note, I wouldn’t recommend them in a freezing downpour (though, really, what does one wear in a freezing downpour?).
+I think the fleece lining, while again its never given me an issue, would be pushed to its limit, and strict rain boots would make more sene.

 What about the price point?

-The Sorel Tofino IIs retail for $170.
-Depending on your budget, that can seem like a lot.
-It is on par with similar boots from competing brands, and from my own experience+research the quality of these surpasses their peers.
+The Sorel Tofino IIs retail for $180-$200 (pleased to say this has only increased slightly from when I purchased my first pair almost a decade ago!).
+It is on par with similar boots from competing brands, and from my own experience and research the quality of these surpasses their peers.

-I am a firmly budget-minded backpacker, still paying off thousands in student loans, and I don’t think that’s a lot of money to spend on a reliable, high quality, long-lasting pair of winter boots.
-I cut corners wherever I can, but never, ever mess around with my footwear.
+I am a firmly budget-minded traveler still paying off her student loans, and I don’t think that’s a lot of money to spend on a reliable, high quality, long-lasting pair of winter boots.
+Don’t get me wrong, I cut corners wherever I can, but never, ever mess around with my footwear.
 A crappy shoe or boot will ruin your adventure faster than any other article of clothing.

-Ultimately, if the Sorel Tofino IIs are at all within your budget, I do recommend them.
-These boots are so versatile, they will serve almost all your winter footwear needs (outside of super extreme winter sports) (and footwear for those will certainly run you more than a couple hundred dollars)!
+Ultimately, I do wholeheartedly recommend the Sorel Tofino II.
+These boots are so versatile, they will serve almost all your winter footwear needs (outside of super extreme winter sports—and footwear for those will certainly run you more than a couple hundred dollars)!

 Where can you buy the Sorel Tofino II winter boots?

-You can simply purchase them from Sorel’s website, which often offers free shipping.
+You can always simply purchase them from Sorel’s website, which often offers free shipping.
 Sorel is, as far as I’ve read, a great company which treats its employees well and is worth supporting.
-They also practice sustainability by using responsibly sourced materials, such as down.
+They also practice sustainability by using responsibly sourced materials, like with their down products.

-They are for sale on Backcountry, which as of time of writing still offers 15% your first order!
+They are for sale on Backcountry, which as of time of writing still offers 15% your first order.
 I also like Backcountry a lot, and have heard great things about their customer service.
-In the same vein, you can buy them from Moosejaw, the excellent mountaineering store which gave my brother 6 months off to hike the PCT!

-Finally, you can purchase the Sorel Tofino IIs on Zappos and on Amazon (it appears there are older models of the boot available in certain sizes at a discounted price).
-If I have a choice, I like to support other, more responsible businesses.
-I get that Amazon is familiar and convenient for lots of folks, though!
+Finally, you can always purchase the Sorel Tofino IIs on Amazon (it appears there are even older models of the boot available in certain sizes and a colors at a discounted price).

 Do you have the Sorel Tofino IIs??
 What do you think?

-As always, please sound off in the comments!
+As always, please let me know in the comments!
 I love hearing what you think about these posts.
 Especially if you decide to buy the boots because of my recommendation!
 It’s a lot of pressure (which is why I rarely recommend products) but I really think you’ll love ’em!